brouhaha/cosmac/README.md

 XC3S1600E FPGA, the core can run with a 25 MHz clock, giving it performance equivalent to a 200 MHz CDP1802.

-Additional VHDL files are provided in the elf directory for a demonstration system for use in Xilinx FPGAs, and some of these source files are Xilinx-specific.
-The demo is equivalent to a COSMAC ELF microcontroller, as described in a series of Popular Electronics articles in 1976.
-The demo runs on a Xilinx XC3S1600E evaluation board, requiring that switches and LEDs be interfaced.
+A demonstration system equivalent to a COSMAC ELF microcomputer, as described in a series of Popular Electronics articles in 1976, is provided in the elf directory.

 ## Source files: